darinkishore/mcp-evals-cli/README.md

 - Viewer keys: h/← (prev), l/→ (next), f (feedback), a (ask), q (quit)
 - Skip/next workflow actions are disabled; navigation uses H/L only.
 - Ordering: chronological by creation time (newest first by default).
+ - Failures-only mode (-f): includes traces with any failed requirements OR any CRITICAL/HIGH/MEDIUM issues; excludes LOW-only.
+Priority within -f: Tier 0 (failed requirements or CRITICAL), then Tier 1 (HIGH), then Tier 2 (MEDIUM).
+Ties: in Tier 0, more failed requirements first, then more CRITICAL; in Tier 1, more HIGH; in Tier 2, more MEDIUM; otherwise keep arrival order.